ddev/ddev/docs/users/extend/custom-compose-files.md

     * To expose a web interface to be accessible over HTTP, define the following environment variables in the `environment` section for docker-compose:

         * `VIRTUAL_HOST=$DDEV_HOSTNAME`
         * `HTTP_EXPOSE=portNum` The `hostPort:containerPort` convention may be used here to expose a container's port to a different external port.
 To expose multiple ports for a single container, define the ports as comma-separated values.
+        * `HTTPS_EXPOSE=portNum:<exposedPortNumber>` This will expose an http interface on `portNum` to the host (and to the web container) as `https://<project>.ddev.site:exposedPortNumber`

+* **Naming volumes for persistent data**: A volume with persistent data should have the same name as the service and should not have a custom name.
+For example, the persistent volume for the [postgres](https://github.com/drud/ddev-contrib/blob/master/docker-compose-services/postgres) service has:

+    ```
+    volumes:
+      postgres:
+    ```

+  and as a result will end up with a volume named `ddev-<projectname>_postgres`; this default volume name will be automatically deleted by ddev if you do a `ddev delete` or `ddev stop --remove-data`.

 ### Interacting with additional services